There are fears Australian and Penrith winger Josh Mansour might miss the rest of the NRL season with facial fractures which require complex surgery.

 New Zealand shares fell on Wednesday, led by Pushpay Holdings after the mobile app payments developer posted its first dip in quarterly revenue.

 NZ shares rose as equity investors took heart from comments by Chinese President Xi Jinping that he favoured an open economy and lower tariffs.

 The New Zealand Stock Exchange is seeking feedback on a proposal to set a minimum threshold for off-market trading in an effort to improve price disclosure.

 Shares rose as the local bourse joined a region-wide rally on optimism the US and China will manage to avoid a trade war that could slow global growth.

-New Zealand shares fell on Monday, led lower by Metro Performance Glass and Sky Network Television, while Comvita, A2 Milk and Synlait Milk gained.
+New Zealand shares fell on Thursday, led by Sky Network Television, Genesis Energy and Fletcher Building while Kathmandu Holdings and Synlait Milk gained.

 NZ shares surged on A2 Milk's recovery from last week's selling, while Air New Zealand gained on news it will ditch an alliance with Virgin Australia.

 Paul Vaughan continues to shine at St George Illawarra as other NSW contenders fall around him, including Matt Lodge being ruled out by coach Brad Fittler.

 The New Zealand dollar fell after China retaliated over US tariffs, sapping risk appetite and driving up demand for so-called safe-haven currencies.

 Dylan Walker is expected to be named to make his NRL comeback in the centres for Manly as they scramble to replace three injured players.